ISRAEL IS THE CHURCH

 The Body of Christ.
 Every Christian Gentile and every Jew, if he or she would maintain a true perspective, must keep in mind that the first Christian Church was composed only of Orthodox Jews and that it was spiritual Israel.
 There never was a point in history at which the Christian Church was separated from spiritual Israel.

-“Are we all baptized into one body.”
+“We were all baptized into one body.”

 It is difficult for us, in the twentieth century, to keep firmly in mind that at the beginning of the Church Era it was almost unheard of for a Gentile to become a Christian, a member of the Body of Christ.
 The Apostle Peter had to be shown a vision before he would bring the Gospel to a Gentile.
 Paul had a disagreement with Peter because Peter would not eat with Gentiles.